henalena/henalena/README.md

 ### Hi there 👋

-#### 🔭 I’m currently studying Front End Development, finishing 2023
+#### 🔭 I’m currently studying Front End Development, graduating 2023
 - 🌱 I’m currently learning HTML, CSS and JavaScript
 - 🤔 I’m looking for help with ...becoming a better developer
 - 💬 Ask me about healthy living